vector-ligo/TIMES-CORPORATION-/README.md

 - Final Reporting – Present findings clearly within the dashboard

 **DATA SOURCE**:
-The data was given by a text data in a xlsx format, which was downloaded and processed for analysis
+The data was given by a text data in a xlsx format, which was downloaded and processed for analysis.

-**TOOLS**
+**Tools**

 ***Mircosoft Excel***
 - Data Organization – Importing, formatting, and structuring the dataset for easy analysis.